cloudmesh-community/book/chapters/prg/python/python-intro.md

 * A computer with Python 3.8.1
 * Familiarity with command line usage
-* A text editor such as [PyCharm](https://www.jetbrains.com/pycharm/), emacs, vi or others.
-You should identity which works best for you and set it up.
+* A text editor such as [PyCharm](https://www.jetbrains.com/pycharm/), emacs, vi, or others.
+You should identify which works best for you and set it up.

 ## References